utahjohnnymontana/DVD-Rip-Prep/README.md

 When telecine is removed from filmed content, the frame rate is restored to 24 FPS.
 When fully interlaced content is deinterlaced, then the frame rate is either 30 or 60 FPS.
 This is no problem when only one of these techniques is used, but when they are combined, there is no way to get to uniformly progressive frames without either increasing the frame rate of the 24 FPS material or dropping frames from the 30/60 FPS material.
 After all, by removing telecine, we have removed the original solution to this rate mismatch.
 There is no single solution to this problem.
 In many cases, videos consist of something like 95% telecined content and 5% interlaced.
 In such cases, the interlacing tends to be in the titles and credits and you might never notice if you dropped 20% of the frames from those sections.

 In other cases, the 30 FPS sections might be special effects and dropping frames would be really noticeable.
 In that case, the only solution is to increase the overall frame rate of the video to something that can accommodate both rates.
 The closest frame rate that is wholly divisible by 24, 30, and 60 is 120.
 So, a video that mixes 24 FPS filmed content and 30 FPS video content can be increased to 120 FPS by quintupling the 24 FPS frames and quadrupling the 30 FPS frames.
 This maintains the original cadence of all content.
-The script can now perform this 120FPS conversion (set FIXRATE to 2) but, for reasons that I don't yet understand, it does not always produce a result with the same audio sync as the lower frame rate version, so this is an experimental feature.
+The script can now perform this 120FPS conversion (set FIXRATE to 2) and this will solve almost any DVD rip, as long as you are willing to accept the downsides of conversion to 120FPS, which are increased file size, increased upscaling time, and incompatibility with screens that don't have 120Hz refresh rates.

 Writing this script has been quite an education and, if I had known what I know now in the beginning, I might have dropped the idea.
 The ways that these techniques are used on TV shows, even within a given season of a given show, is surprisingly inconsistent and, in some cases, looks outright crazy.
 There are, of course, a lot of shows that use just one technique or use a mix but at least in a predictable pattern.
 But there are also a surprisingly large number of shows that go from one technique to another from episode to episode and that mix them in ways that seem quite strange.
 Some use mixes in a way that almost seems intentionally designed to defeat any future efforts to disentagle them.
 I have been able to figure out solutions for a lot of shows, but there are some that I will probably never crack and can only approach with a "least bad" method.